gregv12/fluxtion-server/docs/guide/file-and-memory-feeds-example.md

-# Example: Wiring File and In‑Memory Event Sources to a File Sink using AppConfig (Fluent API)
+# Example: Wiring File and In‑Memory Event Sources to a File Sink using MongooseServerConfig (Fluent API)

 This guide shows how to:

 - Extend ObjectEventHandlerNode to build a simple processor that receives all events.
 - Configure two event sources: FileEventSource and InMemoryEventSource.
 - Configure a FileMessageSink as an output.
-- Bind everything together with the fluent AppConfig builder.
+- Bind everything together with the fluent MongooseServerConfig builder.

 The processor receives events from both sources and writes them to a file sink.